Gary Clark Jr.: 2012–2014: Collaborations, Blak and Blu, and Gary Clark Jr. Live

 In 2012, Clark recorded with Alicia Keys on two different songs.
 He co-wrote the song "Fire We Make" with Keys, Pop Wansel and Oak Felder for the album Girl on Fire.

 On August 28, 2012, Keys revealed via Twitter that Clark's new album and major label debut called Blak and Blu would be released on October 22, 2012.
-Released by Warner Records, Blak and Blu peaked at number six on the Billboard 200 album chart, and number one on the Blues Albums chart.
+Released by Warner Bros.
+Records, Blak and Blu peaked at number six on the Billboard 200 album chart, and number one on the Blues Albums chart.

 In 2014, Clark's first live album, Gary Clark Jr. Live, was released.
 A double album recorded over the course of an 18-month-tour between 2013 and 2014, Gary Clark Jr. Live received generally positive reviews from critics.

 Clark worked with the Foo Fighters on the track "What Did I Do? / God as My Witness" on their 2014 album Sonic Highways recorded at KLRU-TV Studio 6A in Austin.